General Eviction Information for New York

 1. Defenses to eviction

 In court, you should have the opportunity to present your side to the judge.
-You may explain the situation to the judge, as well as bring in records or documents to show the judge.
+You may explain the situation to the judge and bring in records or documents to support your case.

 You may have legal defenses that may cause the court to dismiss the landlord’s case against you.
 Below are some examples of defenses.